 Choosing Your Route To Antarctica

-Which Antarctica Trip Should I Choose?
+Which Antarctica Cruise Itinerary Should I Choose?

 There are many routes to consider when planning a trip to this region.

-Your decisions may simply depend on your budget, and how much time you can commit.
+Your decision may simply depend on your budget, and how much time you can commit.
 But it may also be about the kind of wildlife, wilderness or the activities you would like to experience.

 Expeditions range from 9 to 32 days in length and are all vessel based.
 The vast majority of these expeditions embark from Ushuaia, the southernmost port in Argentina.